CRRC: South African bribery allegations

-U.S. sanctions
+US sanctions

 The United States Department of Defense alleges CRRC is a supplier to People's Liberation Army.
 In November 2020, Donald Trump issued an executive order prohibiting any American company or individual from owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army, which included CRRC.

 In October 2022, the United States Department of Defense added CRRC to a list of "Chinese military companies" operating in the U.S.

+EU investigation

+In February 2024, the European Union launched an investigation into CRRC for allegedly using state subsidies to undercut European suppliers.

 Shareholders

 As of 31 December 2016, CRRC was majority owned by CRRC Group directly and indirectly (via CRRC Financial and Securities Investment, 中车金证投资 for 1.64%) for 55.91% of total share capital (all in A share).
 Other state-owned entities of the central government, such as China Securities Finance (2.87%) and Central Huijin Investment (1.12%), also owned a minority stake.
 In terms of different shares, BlackRock owned 6.13% H shares in long position (267,971,072 number of shares), or 0.98% in terms of total share capital.
-Himalaya Capital Investors, a Seattle based mutual fund also owned about 6.13% H shares in long position (267,904,000 number of shares).
+Himalaya Capital, a Seattle based mutual fund also owned about 6.13% H shares in long position (267,904,000 number of shares).
 Other shareholders each owned less than 1% shares in terms of total share capital.